f4exb/sdrangel/plugins/feature/map/readme.md

 * Satellites from the Satellite Tracker,
 * Weather imagery from APT Demodulator,
 * The Sun, Moon and Stars from the Star Tracker,
-* Weather ballons from the RadioSonde feature.
+* Weather ballons from the RadioSonde feature,
+* Radials and estimated position from the VOR localizer feature.

-As well as other other data sources:
+As well as other data sources:

+* AM, FM and DAB transmitters in the UK,
+* Airports, NavAids and airspaces,
 * Beacons based on the IARU Region 1 beacon database and International Beacon Project,
 * Radio time transmitters,
 * GRAVES radar,